gc-victor/reactive-component/README.md

 - `effect(callback: Function)`: Create a side effect that runs when dependencies change
 - `customBindingHandlers(stateKey: string, element: HTMLElement, formattedValue: string, rawValue: StateValue)`: Override to add custom binding handlers for state updates

+### Context Methods

+- `createContext(stateKey: string)`: Create a new context object for sharing state between components
+- `exposeContext(context: Context)`: Expose state to child components through a context provider
+- `consumeContext(context: Context)`: Subscribe to a context from a parent component

 ### Element Processing

 Processes an element's attributes for special bindings and state declarations.
 This method is responsible for: